Viktor Bryukhanov: Aftermath

 On his return, he faced further questioning by investigators.
 On 19 July, an official explanation was published in Vremya, blaming the disaster entirely on the operators and local management.
-The true cause of the accident was classified by the KGB.
+The KGB classified the true cause of the accident.
 On hearing the news on TV, Bryukhanov's mother collapsed from a heart attack and died.
 Bryukhanov was charged on 12 August and imprisoned by the KGB.
-At first he refused legal representation since he regarded the verdict as pre-determined but his wife, during her permitted monthly visit, changed his mind.
-As part of discovery procedures dictated by the law, investigators brought him the materials they uncovered during the course of their inquiries, which were used in a case against him.
+At first, he refused legal representation since he regarded the verdict as pre-determined, but his wife, during her permitted monthly visit, changed his mind.
+As part of discovery procedures dictated by the law, investigators brought him the materials they uncovered during their inquiries, which were used in a case against him.
 Bryukhanov also found a letter written by one of the Kurchatov Institute experts, which revealed the perilous design faults that were kept hidden from him and his staff for 16 years.
 On 20 January 1987, after he sat in isolation for six weeks, the prosecutor's office filed their closing indictment with the Supreme Court of the Soviet Union.
 All of the 48 files of evidence sent to Moscow were classified.

 Bryukhanov was charged with gross violation of safety regulations, creating conditions that led to an explosion, mismanagement by understating the radiation levels after the accident and sending people into known contaminated areas.
-For the lesser charges of administrative negligence, Bryukhanov entered a plea of guilty.
+For the lesser charges of administrative negligence, Bryukhanov entered a guilty plea.
 He contested the more serious charges of abuse of power brought against him.
-In his testimony, he defended the safety record of the plant and emphasized the difficulty of his duties but did little else to defend himself.
-He knew the outcome was largely predetermined and he had to at least play his part.
+In his testimony, he defended the plant's safety record and emphasized the difficulty of his duties but did little else to defend himself.
+He knew the outcome was largely predetermined and he had to play his part at least.